Convexity properties of the condition number II: Abstract

 \section{Abstract}

-\rev{In our previous paper~\cite{BDMS}, we studied the condition metric in the space of non-singular $n \times m$ matrices.
-Here, we show that this condition metric induces a Lipschitz-Riemann structure on the space of all $n\times m$ matrices.}{mi01} After investigating geodesics in such a nonsmooth structure, we show that the inverse of the smallest singular value of a matrix is a log-convex function \secrev{along geodesics}{JP1} (Theorem~\ref{th-1}).
+\rev{In our previous paper~\cite{BDMS}, we studied the condition metric in the space of \thirdrev{maximal rank}{Instead of non singular} $n \times m$ matrices.
+Here, we show that this condition metric induces a Lipschitz-Riemann structure on \thirdrev{that space}{Avoid repetition of ``on the space of XXX matrices''}.}{mi01} After investigating geodesics in such a nonsmooth structure, we show that the inverse of the smallest singular value of a matrix is a log-convex function \secrev{along geodesics}{JP1} (Theorem~\ref{th-1}).

 We also show that a similar result holds for the solution variety of linear systems (Theorem~\ref{the-7.8}).

 Some of our intermediate results, such as Theorem~\ref{th-2}, on the \rev{second covariant derivative or }{ma10} {\em Hessian} of a function with symmetries on a manifold, and Theorem~\ref{the-5.2} on piecewise self-convex functions, are of independent interest.